GrammaticalFramework/gf-core/src/runtime/c/doc/transactions.md

 We can avoid the situation by calling [mlock](https://man7.org/linux/man-pages/man2/mlock.2.html) and telling the kernel that certain pages should not be swapped out.
 The question is which pages to lock.
 We can lock them all, but this is too much.
 That would mean that as soon as a page is touched it will never leave the physical memory.
 Instead, it would have been nice to tell the kernel -- feel free to swap out clean pages but, as soon as they get dirty, keep them in memory until further notice.
 Unfortunately there is no way to do that directly.

 The work around is to first use [mprotect](https://man7.org/linux/man-pages/man2/mprotect.2.html) and keep all pages as read-only.
 Any attempt to change a page will cause segmentation fault which we can capture.
 If the change happens during a transaction then we can immediate lock the page and add it to the list of modified pages.
-On successful transaction we sync all modified pages.
+When a transaction is successful we sync all modified pages.
 If an attempt to change a page happens outside of a transaction, then this is either a bug in the runtime or the client is trying to change an address which it should not change.
 In any case this prevents unintended changes in the data.

 **TODO: atomicity is not implemented yet**